junxie6/docker-compose/mysql-replication/README.md

 \# docker exec -it mysqlreplication_mysql-slave_1 bash

-Create a user account for replication on master:
+On master, create a user account for replication:

 root@mysql-master # mysql